How is the speed of the internet in Mexico?

 Now, every time I need to use my 4G network to get some work done, I recharge my Telcel account with a time-limited plan called Internet por tiempo.

 For 15 MX$ only, you will have two hours of unlimited data.
-I much prefer working 8 hours a day without worrying about how much data I have spent, save the limited data from the prepaid plan I purchased, and spend 4 times 15 MX$.
+I much prefer working 8 hours a day without worrying about how much data I have spent, save the limited data from the prepaid plan I purchased, and spending 4 times 15 MX$.

 And the thing is that quite often you only need a stable and fast 4G connection for a couple of hours, not more.